varlese/polyglots/README.md

-# polyglots
+# Polyglots Workspace
-Organizing and coordinating on team Polyglots efforts.
+Testing Github to organize and coordinate on Polyglots team efforts.